 Retention – last but not least is retention per source.
 Hiring a qualified candidate but turning them over quickly is frustrating and costly.
 There are many factors that contribute to turnover so it’s important to rule out how much the source contributes.
 (For example, do candidates hired from a staffing company stay longer or leave faster than those from a job board or employee referral?)

 Imagine trying to collect all this information and analyze it in real-time manually?
 It’s impractical, resource-intensive, and costly.
-Get the data and reports you need when you need it with applicant tracking software.
+Get the recruiting metrics and reports you need when you need them with applicant tracking software.
 For more information or a free demo, contact us by phone, chat or complete the form below today.

 [contact-form-7 id=”1434″ title=”Contact Form – Prevue APS”]